madeyellow/AnimatorParameters/README.md

 # Getting started

 Just import that library into your project.
+Now only 3 tiny steps left to start using it:

+## Step 1
 Now head to the script where you work with Unity's Animator component.
 Add using of library namespace: `using MadeYellow.AnimatorParameter;`

 Now define Animator parameters using one of the following types:
 * **BooleanParameter** for **Bool** (true/false) parameter;